 Similar to newer vehicles in the last ten years, back-up cameras all the rage in newer RV models.
 The size and capacity of RVs can make it difficult for drivers to safely operate these vehicles.
 Back-up cameras make it easy to reverse and be more aware of their surroundings.

 A fun feature to add to your RV is an outdoor RV speaker system.
 One of our top audio companies we work with at MWSS is Pummel.
 They have a wide variety of audio speakers that are perfect to install on the outside of your RV to project great tunes and music around your RV.
-One of our favorite RV exterior speakers is the PUMMEL DRIVE RV/MARINE SPEAKERS 5.25" BLACK (PD-525-BW), which you can shop here.
+One of our favorite RV exterior speakers is the PUMMEL DRIVE RV/MARINE SPEAKERS 5.25" BLACK (PD-525-BW).

 No matter the season, a camping staple is sitting around a campfire with your family and friends- enjoying s'mores or roasting hotdogs is an enjoyable memory.
 Having a portable propane fire pit makes it easy to set up anywhere you go on your trip.